Google Cloud invests $50 million in cybersecurity startup Cybereason

 A growing business

-Cybereason — which made waves in June 2019 after uncovering an espionage campaign involving major telecom companies — was founded in 2012 by Div, Striem-Amit, and Yossi Naar and emerged from stealth in 2014 with $4.6 million in funding.
+Cybereason — which made waves in June 2019 after uncovering an espionage campaign involving major telecom companies — was founded in 2012 by Lior Div, Yonatan Striem-Amit, and Yossi Naar and emerged from stealth in 2014 with $4.6 million in funding.
 Many of its employees served in the Israel Defense Forces’ 8200 unit, an elite group of the Israeli military specializing in cybersecurity and reconnaissance.

 The company’s platform helps prevent malware and ransomware across enterprise networks through behavioral analysis, heuristics, AI, and machine learning.
 Cybereason relays data from network endpoints in real time, contextualizing security alerts with related attack elements like the root cause, affected machines and users, and incoming and outgoing communications.
 It also analyzes binaries for different warning signs and provides filters, tools, and functions to correlate anomalies affecting users or machines going back months or years.